Ralph Houk: A player's manager

 Houk was known as a "player's manager"—albeit one with a quick temper.
 Future Los Angeles Dodgers manager Tommy Lasorda briefly played for Houk at Denver and called Houk the best handler of men he ever played for, and modeled his managerial style on him.
 The Kansas Sports Hall of Fame, of which Houk is a member, describes Houk as "rough, blunt and decisive" and his tantrums in arguments with umpires earned him 45 ejections as a manager in the majors.
 Houk is tied with Billy Martin for fourteenth place on baseball's "most ejected" list.

 The early 1960s Yankees responded to Houk's leadership; the 1961 team led by Roger Maris (61 home runs), Mickey Mantle (54 homers) and Whitey Ford (25 victories) won 109 games and beat the Cincinnati Reds in five games in the World Series.
 His 1962 club won 96 games, and were victorious over the San Francisco Giants in seven games in the Fall Classic.
 In 1963, the Yanks won 104 games and rolled to the pennant, but were swept in four games by the Dodgers in the Series.

+Not all players found him to be a stellar players' manager, though.
+He was featured a handful of times in Jim Bouton's book Ball Four, as Bouton was reminiscing about his time with the Yankees in 1969.
+Houk was described in one instance as "sometimes...99 percent pure bullshit."